alphagov/tech-docs-gem/README.md

 There are 2 ways to develop with this gem.
 You can see your changes on either:

 - your own Tech Docs Template website
-- the example in this repository
+- the documentation in this repository

 ### Use your own Tech Docs Template website